-I turn from the guard's body and look at the ancient, fire engine red Oldsmobile convertible that Vic's accomplice has driven up beside the prison bus.
-With more chrome than the current Rambo incarnation, the car would be a teenager's dream machine.
+I turn from the guard's body and look at the ancient, fire_engine red Oldsmobile convertible that Vic's accomplice has driven up beside the prison bus. -With more chrome than the current Rambo incarnation, the car would be a teenager's dream machine.

-"What the hell is this?"
-I demand, throwing the bloodied shovel into the ditch beside the bodies of the guards.
-"Haven't you guys ever heard of being nondescript?
-They'll see this from ten kilometers away!"
+"What the hell is this?" -I demand, throwing the bloodied shovel into the ditch beside the bodies of the guards. -"Haven't you guys ever heard of being nondescript? -The cops will see this thing coming ten kilometers away!"

-Victor bends down and removes the keycard from a guard's belt, which he promptly uses to disarm his collar.
-"Let's go," he grunts and pulls me around to the passenger door.
-I see the other cons in the wilderness reclamation work detail sprinting, despite the heat, for the cover of the trees.
-In their orange uniforms they look like so many wisps of flame darting through the long dead ruins of Albuquerque.
-Of course, they won't get far.
-The signals in their collars will have the heat on them inside an hour.
+Victor bends down and removes the keycard from a guard's belt, which he promptly uses to disarm his collar. -"Let's go," he grunts and pulls me around to the passenger door. -I see the other cons in the work detail sprinting, despite the heat, to for the cover of the trees-despite the heat. -In their orange uniforms they look like so many wisps of flame darting for the treesaway. -Of course, they won't get far. -The signals in their collars will have the law on them inside an hour.

-"Ease off!"
-I yell as Thring pushes me into the car and steps into the back seat.

-This is new.
-Over the past two months Victor never laid a hand on me.
-I've come to control the prison in that short time, after disposing of Marco Vance.
-But now he manhandles me and won't follow my orders as usual.
-I don't like it.
-I don't like the convertible.
-I don't like Chester Gould.
+"Ease off!" -I yell, as Thring pushes me into the car and steps into the back seat.
+This is new. -Over the past two months Victor never laid a hand on me. -I've come to control the prison in that short time, after disposing of Marco Vance. -But now, he man-handlemanhandless me and won't follow my orders as usual. -I don't like it. -I don't like the convertible. -I don't like Chester Gould.

-Chester Gould.
-Now there's a shifty little backstabber if ever I saw one.
-First of all, he's not even 150 cents tall, probably less than 60 kilos, and has about as much muscle as Vic has brains.
-His sparse, scraggly hair is pulled back from his sloping forehead and over his ears to a short ponytail, held by a red rubber band.
-The skin on his face and hands is also pulled tight and thin, like a worn shroud, the veins bulging like long green worms.
-His protruding eyes, black and hardly visible beneath heavy lids, are set close to a prominent, aquiline nose.
-His small mouth is bordered by extremely thin lips, which rarely ever close to hide his perfect teeth.
-A small, delicately maintained mustache completes this picture of deceitful sycophancy.
+Chester Gould. -Now there's a shifty little backstabber if ever I saw one. -First of all, he's not even 150 cents tall, probably less than 60 kilos, and has about as much muscle as Vic has brains. -His sparse, scraggly hair is pulled back from his sloping forehead_and; over his ears to a short pony-tailponytail, wrapped inheld by a red rubber band. -The skin on his face and hands is also pulled tight and thin, like a worn shroud, the veins bulging like long green worms. -His protruding eyes, black and hardly visible beneath heavy lids, are set close to his-a prominent, aquiline nose. -His small mouth is bordered by extremely thin lips, which rarely ever close to hide his perfect teeth. -A small, delicately maintained mustache completes this picture of deceitful sycophancy.

-Whereas Victor reminds me of a looming troll blessed with a lack of warts, Chester looks like nothing more than a diseased undertaker.
+Whereas Victor reminds me of a looming troll blessed with a lack of warts, Chester looks like nothing but-more than a diseased undertaker shrunk by headhunters.

-All I know is his name, which is bad enough, and his manner, which nearly makes me retch.
-But the fact that he picks just about the most easily identifiable car in the world doesn't do much for my confidence in him.
-Nor his boss.
+All I know is his name, which is bad enough, and his manner, which nearly makes me retch. -But the fact that he picks just about the most easily identifiable car in the world doesn't do much for my confidence in him. -Nor his boss.

-Chester puts the car in gear and we speed off, clouds of dust spraying up behind, blocking the view of the carnage Victor and I wrought.
+Chester puts the car in gear and we speed off, large-clouds of dust spraying up behind-us, blocking the view of the carnage Victor and I wrought.